International Citizens Insurance Logo

 Starting in the last quarter of 2026, all visa-exempt travelers must apply through the European Travel Information and Authorization System (ETIAS) to enter 30 European countries.
 These include the 29 Schengen Area countries plus Cyprus.

-If you are traveling from countries such as the United States, the UK, Canada, Australia, New Zealand, Mexico, or Japan, you must complete the ETIAS application process.
-The official ETIAS website has a complete list of eligible countries.
+If you are traveling from the United States, the UK, Canada, Australia, New Zealand, Mexico, or Japan, you must complete the ETIAS application process.
+The official ETIAS website lists all eligible countries.

 For full details on who needs ETIAS, how to apply, costs, and validity, see ETIAS for Travel to Europe: What to Know Before 2027.